bcmpinc/looptunes/README.md

 This is my first real bevy project and to avoid complicated things like UI, it has no UI.
 Please check the controls below.

-The procedural audio is played through a [tiny custom backend](src/looptunes.rs) written during the jam using crossbeam-channel and rodio.
+The procedural audio is played through a [custom audio backend](src/looptunes.rs) written during the jam using crossbeam-channel and rodio.
+Copy & paste functionality is provided by a [clipboard plugin](src/clipboard.rs) that I also wrote during the jam.

+### How to start
+- Click on the 2m8s circle.
+- Keep the mouse above it.
+- Press *shift + space* to start playing.
+- Press that again to make it stop.
+- Check the controls below on how to draw your own music.

+### How to share
+- Hover above your song's root node and press *ctrl + C* to copy your creation.
+- Share it in the comments below.
+- Other people can copy it and paste it with *ctrl + V* into the game.

-## Available on:
+### Available on:

 - [itch.io](https://bcmpinc.itch.io/loop-tunes)
 - [github](https://github.com/bcmpinc/looptunes)